selfdefined/web-app/11ty/documentation/front-matter.md

 Flags _can_ consist of these properties:

 - `level`: Either `avoid`, `tool` or `better-alternative`.
 Used to render the icon.
 - `text`: Additional info about the flag.
-E.g. „Tool of Oppression” or „Racist Slur”.
+E.g. “Tool of Oppression” or “Racist Slur”.
 - `for`: Only applicable if `level` is `better-alternative`.
 Title of the word that should be replaced with the current word.
 [Note: Currently discarded during rendering.]

 Let’s take a look at some examples.